 All employees hired on or after Nov.
 15, 2009, must also be E-verified, using an internet-based employment verification system operated by the Department of Homeland Security in conjunction with the Social Security Administration.
 This E-Verify requirement also applies to individuals hired before Nov.
 15, 2009 who are currently supported by a federal contract.

 Johns Hopkins University does not discriminate on the basis of national origin, in compliance with federal law.

 Completing the Form I-9 is an important step in your employment process.
 Your Form I-9 must be properly completed to avoid delays with payroll processing.
 Refer to your “JHU Welcome Email” for details about how to complete the I-9 process.
 You can email I9ComplianceSvcs@jhu.edu if you have questions related to completing the I-9 process.

 If you are a foreign national, who is not a legal permanent resident (green card holder), you must complete the Foreign National Information Form (FNIF) and upload the required documents at the secure link: https://web.onbase.jh.edu/UnityForms/targetpages/FNIF.html.
-If you do not have a SSN but have received a temporary ID number that begins with the digits 988, enter that number on the FNIF.
-Questions related to the this form should be directed to FNIF@jhu.edu.
+If you do not have a Social Security Card (SSN) but have received a temporary ID number (TIN) that begins with the digits 988, enter that number on the FNIF.
+Questions related to this form should be directed to FNIF@jhu.edu.

 All new hires are placed on a I-9 hold until a completed Form I-9 is received and processed.
-Failure to complete your Form I-9 could jeopardize your continued employment with Johns Hopkins University.
+You will not have access to update your tax or direct deposit information in Employee Self Service (ESS) until both the Form I-9 and the FNIF are completed.
+Failure to complete your Form I-9 within (three) 3 business days from your start date could jeopardize your continued employment with Johns Hopkins University.